therealhesham/storemanager/README.md

 # storemanager

-my first web app from a to z
+i designed my first web app (store manager) from a to z by my self

-i developed it to help a team in manage warehouse of contractor company
+i developed it to help a team in managing  warehouse of infrastructure company

-i designed it using ejs templating for front it .. so it's simple and in the next month i will try to improve the UI by ReactJS
+i designed it using ejs templating for front end .. so it's simple and in the next month i will try to improve the UI by ReactJS

-designed it useing NODEJS MONGODB and EXPRESSJS
+designed backend it using NODEJS,  MONGODB and EXPRESSJS